openmainframeproject/tac/README.md

 The processes and policies for the TSC to manage incoming projects and project stages to be hosted by the TSC, as well as guidelines for projects, are in the [process section](process).

-There are many more mainframe-centric open source projects than what is hosted at Open Mainframe Project; check out the list and add any we are missing at [community_projects.md](projects/community_projects.md)
+There are many more mainframe-centric open source projects than what is hosted at Open Mainframe Project; check out the list and add any we are missing at the [Open Mainframe Project Landscape](https://landscape.openmainframeproject.org)

-If you are looking for ideas on projects that can use help in supporting mainframe, review our [proposed project ideas](proposed.md) list.

 # Meetings